stefansundin/truecrypt.deb/README.md

 See [mount.truecrypt](mount.truecrypt) for usage.

+If you mount a device on boot using fstab, it will not show up in the TrueCrypt GUI or in `truecrypt -l` unless you run the program as root.
+If you then try to mount another device in the same slot, you will receive the error "Volume slot unavailable".
+To avoid this, you can use `slot=10` to mount the device on a higher slot number, which will leave the common slots available.

 ## Bash completion for Mac OS X

 The bash completion script is not perfectly compatible with Mac OS X, notably the switches with an equal sign do not behave correctly and there are errors printed.